Create

 Configuration¶

 - Provide the Max retry count.
-This indicated the maximum number of times the HTTP driver should attempt to retry a failed request
+This indicated the maximum number of times the HTTP Workflow Handler should attempt to retry a failed request

 - Specify the duration in the Timeout field.
 This represents the maximum time allowed for the entire request (including connection, sending the request, and receiving the response) to complete